In-House vs. Outside Counsel: Choosing the Right Option

 Legal Matters That Exceed the In-House Team’s Bandwidth

-A 2023 Axiom Law survey of 300 in-house counsel at every level of the hierarchy found three-fourths are facing headcount freezes.
-If in-house lawyers are feeling overwhelmed, opting to delegate work to outside counsel or an ALSP for some time can give them the space they need to focus on their work and deliver better results.
+If in-house lawyers are feeling overwhelmed, delegating work to outside counsel or an ALSP for a while can give them the space they need to focus on their work and deliver better results.

-In these cases, hiring outside counsel on an as-needed basis can be a cost-effective solution.
-Hiring outside counsel, or an alternative legal service provider, allows companies to pay only for the legal services they need, rather than hiring additional in-house counsel for the long term.
+And by hiring outside counsel or an alternative legal service provider on an “as needed” basis, companies pay only for the additional legal services they need, rather than hiring additional in-house counsel long term.

 Niche Work Outside the In-House Team’s Experience

-Outside counsel brings specialized expertise in niche legal areas where in-house teams may need more experience, such as emerging technologies, complex tax structures, or specific regulatory frameworks.
+Outside counsel is often used to provide specialized expertise in niche legal areas where in-house teams may lack experience, such as emerging technologies, complex tax structures, or specific regulatory frameworks.

-They help companies adapt to rapidly evolving legal landscapes in specialized fields, ensuring compliance and strategic advantage.
+This can help companies to adapt to rapidly evolving legal landscapes in specialized fields, ensuring compliance and strategic advantage.

 For an Impartial, Macro View of the Business